 - Maintenance-free

-- Won’t spill unless damaged
+- It won’t spill unless damaged

 GEL battery disadvantages